 Attested: Levioxava at position 222 in the Ravenna Cosmography.

 Where: Perth, on the river Tay.
-The Cosmography lists Levioxava after Poreoclassis (Carpow) and before Cermium (Strageath), and Perth otherwise has no Roman name.
+The Cosmography lists Levioxava after Poreoclassis (Carpow) and before Cermium (Strageath).
+Perth otherwise has no Roman name.

-Name origin: The Lev- part came from PIE *leb- ‘lip’, referring to a river squeezed between higher ground, as discussed at length here.
-Here it clearly refers to the river Tay, as also at Leviodanum, a little way upstream.
+Name origin: The Lev- part came from PIE *leb- ‘lip’, referring to a river squeezed between higher ground, as discussed at length here and here.
+Also on the river Tay, a little way upstream, was Leviodanum.
 If the name is segmented Levi-oxava, a meaning is required for oxava, perhaps like the Oxus, a great river of ancient Asia.
 If it is segmented Levio-xava the second part could be a variant of *sava, well known as an ancient river name, as discussed under Sabrina.
 However, the river Tay clearly had an ancient name like Tava, and it would make sense for Perth to be at the ‘lips of the Tay’.
-Possible reasons why a letter X might occupy the slot of a letter T include the infamous Tau Gallicum, pronounced like TZ and written like a crossed D or S, or miscopying of the name off an original Roman map: see the little piece of one Cosmography manuscript here and compare the X in Levioxava with the CT in Victorie.
+Possible reasons why a letter X might occupy the slot of a letter T include the infamous Tau Gallicum, pronounced like TZ and written like a crossed D or S, or miscopying of the name off an original Roman map: see the little piece of one Cosmography manuscript here, in which the X in Levioxava can be contrasted with the T in Victorie.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.